axisgroup/design-process/README.md

 ## Design Engagement Overview
 The Design process at Axis Group is divided into six phases, Understand, Define, Diverge, Decide, Prototype, and Validate.
-Each phase typically lasts for a day or two, depending on the scope of the engagement.

 #### [Pre-Engagement](0-Pre-Engagement)
 Typically, this phase would require performing research on the client and their industry.
 This phase is non-billable.